Main Content

 - Using the Ally Accessibility Report -A great place to start to find out your accessibility score.

-- Clean up course files with TidyUp - A great way to archive or delete unused files and content in your Canvas Courses before you run your score.
+- Clean up course files with TidyUp - A great way to archive or delete unused files and content in your Canvas courses before you run your score.

 - UDOIT - A slightly more advanced checker.